 The Chairman is responsible for setting the Board's agenda and ensuring that adequate time is available for discussion of all agenda items, in particular strategic issues.
-He promotes a culture of openness and debate by facilitating the effective contribution of Non-Executive Directors in particular and ensuring constructive relations between Executive and Non-Executive Directors.
+He promotes a culture of openness and debate by facilitating the effective contribution of Non-Executive Directors in particular and ensuring constructive relations between Executive and Non-Executive Directors and encourages challenge on the Board.
 In addition, he ensures that the Directors receive accurate, timely and clear information.
 The Chairman is also responsible for continuous and clear communication with the representatives of the Ministry of Finance and the HFSF.
-Finally, the Chairman is available should private shareholders raise any issues.
+Finally, the Chairman is available should shareholders raise any issues.